 The current datasets agree with the postulate advanced by Collins and Loftus (1975) that related words are activated more quickly in the brain when observed in close temporal-spatial proximity to one another.
-This study used short SOAs like the study done by Deacon, Hewitt, Yang, and Nagata (2000) which should eliminate controlled processes.
+This study used long SOAs , which allowed for controlled processing in the reaction times priming (Deacon et al., 2000), but less automatic priming seen in the N400.
 The lexical decision task indicated significant differences in the processing of associative and semantically related words, but the letter search task was much less clear.
 This may be due to a lessened power because of small sample size, or may be an elimination of semantic priming as described by Friedrich, Henik, and Tzelgov (1991).

+These last two sentences are a bit confusing to me – what are you trying to say?
+Which priming?
+In the reaction time data or the N400 data?
+I think we need a little more on the controlled versus automatic business.
+Also – a little more on the models.
+Based on this research, how might we suggest that associative and semantic information are different ?
+Maybe that the associative information is mostly controlled processing (that takes a lot longer, so you won’t see it in the n400 data) and semantic information is mostly automatic processing, which is why it shows up in the N400 data for lexical decision task (but not the reaction time lexical decision task aka small sample size).
+Our letter search data indicated controlled processing for semantics and associatives because they were both primed but automatic processing was eliminated which is why it isn’t in the N400.
+Can you get a paragraph that says all that formally here?
+I like the stuff below.

 A paradigm shift in the understanding of language cognition may well be in order following these findings.
 To date research has focused on the levels of relatedness between prime and target words, but a new objective in understanding word comprehension has been presented: the differences in the mode of processing within the brain of separate categories of words.
 New paths of research may now be pursued in the acquisition of knowledge regarding human comprehension.